Automate Bug Finding: Fuzzing C# Code on Windows

 For this example, we will use Libfuzzer on Windows.
 For Linux and AFL support refer to the SharpFuzz Github .

-There are only three things we need: the libfuzzer-dotnet-windows.exe , the helpful start script , and a Visual Studio project with our fuzzing target.
+There are only four things we need: the libfuzzer-dotnet-windows.exe , the helpful start script , the SharpFuzz Commandline tool and a Visual Studio project with our fuzzing target.

 It’s a good idea to create a simple Visual Studio C# console app.
 Examples can be found here .
 Just remember to add the SharpFuzz NuGet Package to the project.